jesseduffield/jesseduffield.github.io/_posts/2023-2-19-More-Lazygit-Integration-Testing.md

 ---
 layout: post
-title: More Lazygit Integration Testing (Dev Blog Entry)
+title: More Lazygit Integration Testing (Dev Blog)
 ---

 It's been a while since I wrote about Lazygit but rest assured things are ticking along in the background.
 I spent a chunk of my holidays on a PR to refactor some architectury things but that's a long way off being fit for merging.
 Today I want to give an update on the integration test migration that I kicked off *tugs at collar* a few months ago now.
 Unfortunately I'm only halfway through (120 integration tests all up, with 60 having been migrated across).